Lunar

 Explore the wonders of the lunar surface as seen through my observatory in County Meath, Ireland.
 Enjoy the journey!

-Another lunar image, this time taken on 4/3/09 at 22.17 UT showing the lunar appenines at the top and the large crater Ptolemaeus at the bottom.
+Another lunar image, this time taken on 4/3/2009 at 22.17 UT showing the Lunar Appenines at the top and the large crater Ptolemaeus at the bottom.

 Just a few images taken of the moon showing the terminator changes over the space of a day.
 The first was at 17.05UT, the second was taken at 18.20 UT on the same day while the third was taken the following day at 19.07 UT